arhd1425/Test/README.md

 > 3 International Conference Publications

-**1. An Empirical Study of Deep Learning Models for Multi-Class Ransomware Classification**
-*International Conference on Intelligent Computing and Sustainable Technologies (ICST 2026) — IIT Patna*
-Accepted for presentation and publication in **Springer Lecture Notes in Networks and Systems (LNNS)**, Scopus-indexed.

-**2. Assessing the Impact of FGSM Adversarial Attack on Convolutional Neural Networks in X-ray Images**
+**1. Assessing the Impact of FGSM Adversarial Attack on Convolutional Neural Networks in X-ray Images**
 *13th International Conference on Soft Computing for Problem Solving (SocProS 2025) — IIT Roorkee*
 **Presented at the conference.**

+**2. An Empirical Study of Deep Learning Models for Multi-Class Ransomware Classification**
+*International Conference on Intelligent Computing and Sustainable Technologies (ICST 2026) — IIT Patna*
+**Presented at the conference** and accepted for publication in **Springer Lecture Notes in Networks and Systems (LNNS)**, Scopus-indexed.

 **3. A Comparative Study on Multi-Class Ransomware Classification Using Predictive Models**
 *International Conference on Intelligent Computing, Communication, Control and Security (ICIC3S 2026) — IIIT Una*